Tel. +1 (514) 887-7871

 Therefore, the expiration dates on exemptions must be monitored as they are regularly updated - by default every 5 years.

 Europe RoHS applies to most electrical and electronic equipment (EEE), as defined in article 3 of the Directive 2011/65/EU.
-However, some products are out-of-scope, such as military, aerospace, or most automotive equipment.
+However, some products are out-of-scope, such as some photovoltaic panels, military, aerospace, or most automotive equipment.
 The ELV (End of Life Vehicles) directive applies to most automotive products.